antrea-io/antrea/test/e2e/README.md

 go test -count=1 -v -run=TestDeletePod github.com/vmware-tanzu/antrea/test/e2e --logs-export-dir `pwd`/antrea-test-logs
 ```

+If the user provides a log directory which was used for a previous run, existing
+contents (subdirectories for each test case) will be overridden.
 By default the description and logs for Antrea Pods are only written to disk if a
 test fails.
 You can choose to dump this information unconditionally with
 `--logs-export-on-success`.